 - Final Fantasy XIV portrays sirens as Winged Humanoids who lure sailors to their deaths with their hypnotic music.
 Once dead, sirens raise their victims as undead servants.
 Sirens are also now an Endangered Species since the pirate lord Mistbeard led a purge against the dangerous creatures five years back.

-- In Touhou, Mystia Lorelei isn't explicitly a siren but she's a bird-person who lures unsuspecting travelers to their deaths with a magic singing voice, so she's pretty obviously a siren.
+- Touhou: Mystia Lorelei isn't explicitly a siren but she's a bird-person who lures unsuspecting travelers to their deaths with a magic singing voice, so she's pretty obviously a siren.
 Although nowadays she's more likely to sell them food instead of eating them.
 Uniquely, her song also causes night blindness.
 Anyone who hears it has no choice but to follow the sound of Mystia's voice or else wander in complete darkness.
 Mystia tells the unfortunate one that the night blindness can be cured by the food she sells, but in reality she just lifts the curse while the 'customer' eats.
 Mystia scams people like this very frequently.

-- The Free Spirit comic "Song of the Siren" alludes to these.
+- Free Spirit (2014): "Song of the Siren" alludes to these.
 When Winnie discovers that her singing can hypnotize mortals, Jessie reminds her about the Sirens of Classical Mythology, whose singing caused sailors to crash their boats against jagged rocks.
 Later, Winnie's singing unintentionally causes two instances of vehicles almost crashing, the second of which involves a boat and jagged rocks.